 Once you’ve handled the police and your medical needs, contact Grange Insurance to file a claim.
 Grange Insurance has a reputation for fast and reliable service, so you can expect a call within eight hours of filing your claim.
 If your vehicle is repairable, Grange will refer you to one of the auto shops in the Grange Premier Choice Network.
 If your vehicle is totaled, the adjuster will notify you of the vehicle’s Actual Cash Value.

 After speaking with a Grange Insurance representative and filing the required paperwork, Grange Insurance will review your claim and notify you of the next steps to take to secure your settlement payment.
 Filing an insurance claim can be a daunting task, especially if you have never been in an accident or dealt with insurance companies before.
 Anyone in Ohio who wants assistance with the claims process can contact the Brannon Law Firm for advice or representation.
-Our Dayton accident attorneys can also help build a personal injury lawsuit against a negligent driver if insurance doesn’t cover the total cost of damages after an accident.
+Our Dayton injury lawyers can also help build a personal injury lawsuit against a negligent driver if insurance doesn’t cover the total cost of damages after an accident.